mlanza/logseq-style-carousel/README.md

 * `styles` — An array of style objects which are cycled through when the associated button is clicked
 * `refreshRate` — How often in seconds to check for matching content on the current page?

-Define one or more (one is unusual) styles per `button` with the following properties:
+Define one or more (one is unusual, two typical) styles per `button` with the following properties:
 * `tooltip` — Text description of the button's the current effect.
 * `char` — A character code (maps to an icon in Logseq's built-in tabler-icons) to represent the button when this style is active.
 * `style` — Selector and styling rules or @import rule.